hansonry/botwars/NODECLIENT.md

 * clearCommands()                   - This clears all commands
 * oreCount(x, y, width, height)     - This counts all the ore in the specified area
 * batteryCount(x, y, width, height) - This counts all the batteries in the specified area
+* listPawns(x, y, width, height)    - This returns a list of all pawns in the specified rectangle

 Note: pawnID is not the pawn index.
 There is no gaurentee of the order of anything being sent over from the server.